Edward Scissorhands: Music

 Edward Scissorhands is the fourth feature film collaboration between director Tim Burton and composer Danny Elfman.
 The orchestra consisted of 79 musicians.
 Elfman cites Scissorhands as epitomizing his most personal and favorite work.
 In addition to Elfman's music, three Tom Jones songs also appear: "It's Not Unusual", "Delilah" and "With These Hands".
 "It's Not Unusual" would later be used in Mars Attacks!
 (1996), another film of Burton's with music composed by Elfman.
-Selections from the score had been used in the trailers for other films including The Secret Garden (1993), The Indian in the Cupboard (1995), The Master of Disguise (2002), The Ladykillers (2004), Lemony Snicket's A Series of Unfortunate Events (2004) and two other Tim Burton films: The Nightmare Before Christmas (1993) and Big Fish (2003).

 Themes

 Burton acknowledged that the main themes of Edward Scissorhands deal with self-discovery and isolation.
-Edward is found living alone in the attic of a Gothic castle, a setting that is also used for main characters in Burton's Batman and The Nightmare Before Christmas.
+Edward is found living alone in the attic of a Gothic castle, a setting that is also used for main characters in Burton's Beetlejuice, Batman, Batman Returns, and The Nightmare Before Christmas.
 Edward Scissorhands climaxes much like James Whale's Frankenstein and Burton's own Frankenweenie.
 A mob confronts the "evil creature", in this case, Edward, at his castle.
 With Edward unable to consummate his love for Kim because of his appearance, the film can also be seen as being influenced by Beauty and the Beast.
 Edward Scissorhands is a fairy tale book-ended by a prologue and an epilogue featuring Kim Boggs as an old woman telling her granddaughter the story, augmenting the German Expressionism and Gothic fiction archetypes.

 Burton explained that his depiction of suburbia is "not a bad place.
 It's a weird place.
 I tried to walk the fine line of making it funny and strange without it being judgmental.
 It's a place where there's a lot of integrity."
 Kim leaves her jock boyfriend (Jim) to be with Edward, an event that many have postulated as Burton's revenge against jocks he encountered as a teenager in suburban Burbank, California.
 Jim is subsequently killed, a scene that shocked a number of observers who felt the whole tone of the film had been radically altered.
 Burton referred to this scene as a "high school fantasy".